Gender identity

 The fraught process of classifying people into lady-people and gentleman-people and sometimes many flavours of other-people is a project of startling interest to many stakeholders.

-I am not pushing a position here and have little skin in this game, but I am curious about what is going on.
-It seems a terribly interesting fragment of the human experience and one of great impact upon the social and political landscape as well as the well-being of the dwellers upon that landscape.
+I’m not pushing a position here and have little skin in this game, but I’m curious about what’s going on.
+It seems a fascinating fragment of the human experience with a significant impact on the social and political landscape as well as the well-being of those living in it.

-And, I do not have great intuitions about it.
-I was assigned male at birth, and I am OK claiming to be male still.
-Metaphor: Maleness for me is a comfy suit; I think I might be happy to wear a different one, but this one is OK, so why bother?
-It needs cleaning, mending and alteration from time to time, and occasionally it does not fit perfectly, but if I threw it out I would need to get a new suit, which effortful.
+And, I don’t have strong intuitions about it.
+I was assigned male at birth, and I’m OK claiming to be male still.
+Maleness for me is a comfy suit; I might be happy to wear a different one, but this one’s OK, so why bother?
+It needs cleaning, mending and alteration sometimes, and it occasionally doesn’t fit perfectly, but if I threw it out, I’d need a new suit, which is effortful.

 1 Language about